-Placement information below is for students starting classes at Valpo in July or August 2021.
+Placement information below is for students starting classes at Valpo in January 2022.
+Placement information for students starting at Valpo in July or August 2022 will be available in February.

-All undergraduate students starting Valpo classes in July or August 2021 may complete placement now.
+All undergraduate students starting Valpo classes in January 2022 may complete placement now.
 Placement must be done at least one week prior to your FOCUS session for your academic advisor to have the information for your advising session.

 Placement assessments determine at what level you begin instruction in that subject at Valpo.
-All students (yes, all) do the ALEKS questionnaire for math which also provides information for chemistry when applicable.
+All students (yes, all) do the ALEKS questionnaire for math.
 Many students do world language.
 See below for details.

 For Both International and Domestic Students